dubeyma-cts/imic-medical-insurance-cs/tests/README.md

-# IMIC – Architecture Documentation Index
+# IMIC – All Tests